 There is no reward chart, just a list of hotels with the points required next to each.

 You can also use points to add items to be placed in your room when you arrive.
-For example, based on the Scandic Continental in Stockholm:
+For example, based on our stay at the Scandic Continental in Stockholm:

 - Tray of savoury snacks 6,250 points